-A) Schematic representation of chicken HDAC2 genomic locus (top) with enlarged drawing of the targeted region (middle) and its targeted alleles (two bottoms).
+A) Schematic presentation of the chicken HDAC2 genomic locus (top) with enlarged drawing of the targeted region (middle) and its targeted alleles (two bottoms).
 B) Southern blotting of homologous recombination for DT40, one heterozygous mutant clone (-/+) and six homozygous mutant clones (-/-).
-C) Western blotting for six HDAC2(-/-) mutant clones at the early (E), middle (M) and late (L) cultivation stages and DT40 cells (W).
-IgM H and L indicate IgM H-chain and IgM L-chain.
-D) RT-PCR for six HDAC2(-/-) mutant clones at the early (E), middle (L) cultivation stages and DT40 cells (W).
+C) Western blotting for six HDAC2(-/-) mutant clones at the early (E), middle (M) and later (L) cultivation stages and for DT40 cells (W).
+IgM H and L indicate IgM H-chain and IgM L-chain, respectively.
+D) RT-PCR for six HDAC2(-/-) mutant clones at the early (E), middle (M) and later (L) cultivation stages and for DT40 cells (W).
 The figure is identical with Fig. 4-1 in [Chap.
 4].

 Figure 7-9.
-Alterations in amounts of IgM H- and L-chains in individual HDAC2(-/-) DT40 mutant clones during cultivation
+Alterations in amounts of IgM H- and L-chains in individual HDAC2(-/-) DT40 mutant clones during continuous cultivation

-Western blotting was performed on total cellular proteins prepared from six HDAC2(-/-) mutant clones at indicated cultivation periods, including the early (E), middle (M) and late (L) stages and DT40 cells (W).
+Western blotting was performed on total cellular proteins prepared from six HDAC2(-/-) mutant clones at indicated cultivation periods, including the early (E), middle (M) and later (L) stages and from DT40 cells (W).
 Proteins were sequentially detected with anti-chicken IgM L-chain antiserum that cross-reacts with IgM H-chain (top and third) and anti-chicken IgM H-chain antiserum (second).
 The figure is identical with Fig. 4-2 in [Chap.
 4] and shown with slight modifications.

 Figure 7-10.
-Alterations in gene expressions of IgM H- and L-chains, members of HATs, HDACs and transcription factors in individual HDAC2(-/-) DT40 mutant clones during cultivation

-RT-PCR was performed on total RNAs prepared from four HDAC2(-/-) mutant clones at indicated periods of cultivation, including the early (E), middle (M) and late (L) stages and DT40 cells (W), using appropriate primers for IgM H- and L-chains, PCAF, HDAC9, Pax5, Aiolos, EBF1, Blimp1, OBF1,

-HDAC7, Ikaros, E2A, PU.1 and XBP-1.
+Alterations in gene expressions of IgM H- and L-chains, members of HATs, HDACs and transcription factors in individual HDAC2(-/-) DT40 mutant clones during continuous cultivation periods of cultivation, including the early (E), middle (M) and later (L) stages and from DT40 cells (W), using appropriate primers for mRNAs of IgM H- and L-chains, PCAF, HDAC9, Pax5, Aiolos, EBF1, Blimp1, OBF1, HDAC7, Ikaros, E2A, PU.1 and XBP-1.
 The figure is identical with Fig. 4-6 in [Chap.
 4] and shown with slight modifications.